Analysis | Tucker Carlson’s NSA claims are the latest example of the right wing’s rhetorical bait-and-switch

 This is part of it, too: digging through the entire garbage dump to find the one thing that catches the light just right.
 Watching right-wing media test out theories is like watching a primitive artificial intelligence algorithm being chewed on by a computer.
 You see the false starts and the sanding off of rough edges.
 Trump’s insistence that the Russia investigation was a “witch hunt” was far older than news reports about those text messages or that warrant.
 But after holding up various ideas on Fox News and on conservative websites, it was those that eventually were agreed to provide the required proof.

-The best example in recent months was Trump’s desperate effort to claim that rampant fraud had occurred in the 2020 election.
-Over and over and over, theories were elevated and presented as proof of that gut feeling; over and over they were revealed as hollow, misleading or wrong.
-It was a good example of another habit of Trump’s, throwing out as much nonsense as possible with the understanding that people need to view only one claim as credible in order for his point to stick.
+The best example in recent months was Trump’s desperate effort to claim that rampant fraud had occurred in the 2020 campaign.
+Over and over, theories were elevated and presented as proof of that gut feeling; over and over they were revealed as hollow, misleading or wrong.
+It was a good example of another habit of Trump’s, throwing out as much nonsense as possible with the understanding that people need to view only one claim as credible for his point to stick.
 He just needs that foothold of well, it is weird that ... to have cover to push forward.
 So he lifts up every thing with even a tiny glint and hopes that it’s the thing that either becomes the agreed-upon proof of his point or serves to convince at least a few people that he might be right.

 This is why there’s an “audit” of the vote results in Maricopa County, Ariz.
-It is explicitly an effort to root through cast ballots find something that will bolster Trump’s point.
+It is explicitly an effort to root through cast ballots to find something that will bolster Trump’s point.
 There’s no other reason for it.
 This is why Trump allies want to see every second of footage from the Capitol on Jan.
 6 or to know the name of the security officer who shot and killed Ashli Babbitt on that day.
 These are piles of information to root through.

 Over and over, we see how this works: Using email attachment file names to accuse Anthony S. Fauci of misleading the public.
 Using one study (and ignoring myriad others) to claim that Trump was exonerated on his claims of the utility of hydroxychloroquine.
 Using the presence of one character at the Capitol to claim antifa infiltration.
 Or, stretching further back: Using hacked emails to discredit climate science.